Stamford Canal: Route

 The canal then looped around the northern edge of Horse Marsh to reach West Deeping, where there was another lock.
 There are visible remains of this lock, indicating that it had stone piers at both ends to support the gates, with turf sides between them.
 It then crossed King Street.
-An enclosure map dating from 1810 shows that the road crossed the canal by a ford, but that there was also a footbridge to allow pedestrians to cross the canal without getting wet.
+An enclosure map dating from 1810 shows that the road crossed the canal by a ford, but that there was also a footbridge to allow pedestrians to cross the canal.
 From West Deeping to Market Deeping, the canal was close to the northern bank of the northern river channel.
-There were two more locks in open countryside, and another at the western edge of the town, after which the cut rejoined the river.
+There were two more locks in open countryside, and another at the western edge of the town, after which the cut re-joined the river.
 The final two locks were built on the River Welland, Briggins Lock in Deeping St James, and Low Lock to the south-east of the village.